Columbia Metropolitan Airport: World War II era

 The airport was built in 1940 as Lexington County Airport.
-In 1940 the United States Army Air Corps indicated a need for the airfield as part of the buildup of its forces after World War II began in Europe.
+In 1940, the United States Army Air Corps indicated a need for the airfield as part of the buildup of its forces after World War II began in Europe.
 The earliest recorded Air Corps use of the airport was when the 105th Observation Squadron began flying Douglas O-38 and North American O-47 light observation aircraft on 24 September.

-In 1941 the airport came under formal military control, and an immediate program began to turn the civil airport into a military airfield.
+In 1941, the airport came under formal military control, and an immediate program began to turn the civil airport into a military airfield.
 On 8 December 1941, as the Columbia Army Air Base, Columbia Army Airfield's mission was a training base for B-25 Mitchell crews.

 One of the earliest units to train at Columbia AAB was the 17th Bombardment Group, which arrived on 9 February 1942.
-When the group arrived in Columbia its combat crews were offered the opportunity to volunteer for an "extremely hazardous" but unspecified mission which ultimately turned out to be the famous Doolittle Raid on Japan.
-Contrary to popular belief, the volunteers who made up the crews of the Doolittle Raid did not train for the Raid itself at Columbia.
+When the group arrived in Columbia, its combat crews were offered the opportunity to volunteer for an "extremely hazardous" but unspecified mission which ultimately turned out to be the famous Doolittle Raid on Japan.
+Contrary to popular belief, the volunteers who made up the crews of the Doolittle Raid did not train for the raid itself at Columbia.

 Training at Columbia Army Air Base was phased down during the summer of 1945.
 Several units arrived at the base from overseas to inactivate during September and October.
-It was inactivated by the U.S. Army Air Forces on 30 November and returned to civil authorities, which converted it back to an airport.
-The 350th Bombardment Squadron was assigned to Columbia Metropolitan Airport on 16 July 1947 as part of the Air Force Reserve, but it was never equipped or manned; it was inactivated on 27 June 1949.
+It was inactivated by the U.S. Army Air Forces on 30 November and returned to civil authorities, who converted it back to an airport.
+The 350th Bombardment Squadron was assigned to Columbia Metropolitan Airport on 16 July 1947 as part of the Air Force Reserve, but it was never equipped or staffed; it was inactivated on 27 June 1949.